 2- The Inn of the Sixth Happiness

 Ingrid Bergman would have been 100 years old today.
 That’s something.
 She is an actress we shall never forget.
 The new generation HAS to discover her (or they’ll miss something).
 We have to do everything to honour her memory for ever and ever.
 Dear Ingrid Bergman, may you have a wonderful heavenly 100th birthday!

 This article was part of The Wonderful Ingrid Bergman Blogathon hosted by my own blog.
 I invite you to read all the other great entries:

-It’s not without reasons that Ingrid Bergman is on this year Cannes Festival’s official poster.
-That’s because, on August 29th 2015, we’ll celebrate her 100th birthday.
-Of course, Ingrid Bergman is unfortunately no longer with us, but that’s not a reason why we shouldn’t celebrate her.
-For the occasion, I decided to host my very first blogathon: The Wonderful Ingrid Bergman Blogathon.
+It’s not without any reasons that Ingrid Bergman is on this year’s Cannes Festival’s official poster.
+That’s because, on August 29th, 2015, we’ll celebrate her 100th birthday.
+Of course, Ingrid Bergman is, unfortunately, no longer with us, but that’s not a reason not to celebrate her.
+For the occasion, I’ve decided to host my very first blogathon: The Wonderful Ingrid Bergman Blogathon.
 So, that’s a new step for me as a blogger.
-Ingrid Bergman is my personal third favourite actress, but she’s also, for me, most talented of them all.
+Ingrid Bergman is my personal third favourite actress but she’s also, to me, the most talented of them all.
 She was also a fascinating lady.
 Of course, this is my personal opinion.
 I’m sure many of you like her too, so I’m hoping for a high level of participation!
-The event will take place from August 27th to August 29th 2015.
+The event will take place from August 27th to August 29th, 2015.

 Rules for the blogathon:

 The rules for this blogathon are quite simple.